archesproject/arches-docs/docs/developing/extension-applications/arches-querysets.rst

 Installing Arches Querysets
 ---------------------------
 The **Arches Querysets** extension application needs to be installed in the Python virtual environment of your Arches instance.
 Once installed, you will need to edit your Arches instance's ``settings.py`` and other files.

-The complete installation instructions can be found here: `Arches Querysets README <https://github.com/archesproject/arches-querysets?tab=readme-ov-file#arches-querysets>`_
+The complete installation instructions can be found here: `Arches Querysets (Pypi) <https://pypi.org/project/arches-querysets>`_.
+The source code repository and issue tracking is available here: `Arches Querysets <https://github.com/archesproject/arches-querysets>`_